 For additional guidance, refer to the Section VI.
-Supporting Materials section
+Supporting Materials

-- 1) Training Requirements Supporting Material - a) Matrix - b) SEMS/NIMS Instructor Certification and Qualification Program Recommendations
+- 1) Training Requirements Supporting Material - a.
+Matrix - b.
+SEMS/NIMS Instructor Certification and Qualification Program Recommendations

-TRAINING AND EXERCIES REQUIREMENTS LOCAL GOVERNMENT
+TRAINING AND EXERCIES REQUIREMENTS TRIBAL GOVERNMENT

 This Checklist is designed as a guide for meeting the SEMS and NIMS training requirements.
 The Training Matrix within the Supporting Materials section specifies training by emergency responsibilities.
 Take the following steps: